dogweather/forkful/content/en/bash/data-formats-and-serialization/working-with-yaml.md

   \ as in\u2026"
 lastmod: '2024-03-13T22:45:00.262459-06:00'
 model: gpt-4-0125-preview
-summary: "YAML, which stands for YAML Ain't Markup Language, is a human-readable data\
-  \ serialization standard that can be used for configuration files, as well as in\u2026"
+summary: YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization standard that can be used for configuration files, as well as in applications where data is being stored or transmitted.
 title: Working with YAML
 weight: 41
 ---